ItsKh4nh/ncf_movie_recommendation_api/README.md

 This API serves as the recommendation engine for my main project [CineWorld movie streaming platform](https://github.com/ItsKh4nh/cineworld_v2), check it out if you interested.

-## Results Achieved

-The model achieved impressive performance metrics:

-- **Hit Ratio@10**: 0.9588
-  Measures how often the model successfully includes a movie the user would actually interact within the top 10 movie recommendations.
-A score of 0.9588 means that 95.88% of the time, a relevant movie appears in the user's top 10 list.

-- **NDCG@10**: 0.7406
-  NDCG measures not just whether good recommendations appear in the top 10, but how well they are ranked (with higher positions being more important).
-A score of 0.7406 indicates strong ranking performance, with the most relevant items appearing nearer to the top of recommendations.

 ## Project Structure
 ```
 ├── app.py                 # FastAPI application for serving recommendations